 Planning a vacation can seem intimidatingly expensive.
+In fact, some of the most popular U.S. destinations are the worst for your wallet.
 But whether your destination is New York or Los Angeles, Paris or Thailand, there are plenty of ways to stretch your dollar.

 Choose Your Destination Carefully

-It can be very difficult to visit marquee destinations like New York, Miami and Los Angeles without spending more than $100 a day.
-If you have your heart set on a big city or beach vacation but don’t want to raid your life savings to go, explore similar and more affordable alternatives where the daily costs are cheaper.
+It can be very difficult to visit marquee destinations like New York, Miami and Los Angeles without spending more than $100 a day — though even Las Vegas offers a few budget secrets to insiders.
+If you have your heart set on a big city or beach vacation, but don’t want to raid your life savings to go, explore similar and more affordable alternatives where the daily costs are cheaper.

 Choose a Country Where Your Dollar Goes Further

 If you plan on vacationing outside of the country, you can still keep your budget under $100.
 Did you know a few U.S. dollars can go very far in certain countries?
 That’s because of those countries’ favorable exchange rates.

 For example, the U.S. dollar is particularly strong in Southeast Asian countries, such as Vietnam and Thailand.
 There are even places in Canada, Europe and South America where you can get more bang for your buck.